Menu Close

 Many of our employees across the Group have carried out some form of Mental Health training, from Mental Health awareness courses to Mental Health First Aid training and suicide prevention.
 Contact information for staff who are qualified is readily available and published on the staff on our intranet, inSite, for those who may need support.

-In addition, we entered into a partnership with The Lighthouse Club – a mental health support charity exclusively for those within the construction sector and their families.
+In addition, we support The Lighthouse Club – a mental health support charity exclusively for those within the construction sector and their families.
 The partnership, focusing specifically on the ‘Help Inside the Hard Hat’ campaign, provides resources to display across construction sites with contact information for the construction industry helpline to help normalise speaking about mental wellbeing.

 Our initiatives in mental health and wellbeing are offered to sub-contractors working on our construction sites, as well as our direct employees and we have written out to contractors to ensure they are aware of this benefit.